tichaiti/about-tichaiti/en/README.md

 ## Wanna keep up with us and stay in the loop

-- we hang on Slack: [tichaiti.slack.org](http://join.tichaiti.org)
+- well, we hang on Slack: [tichaiti.slack.org](http://join.tichaiti.org)
 - we organize on Trello: [trello.com/tichaiti](https://trello.com/tichaiti)
 - we code on Github: [github.com/tichaiti](https://github.com/tichaiti)
-- we present on Youtube: [(youtube.com/tichaiti)](https://www.youtube.com/channel/UC7HPriaqy3rYKrsqWOxKqEQ)
+- and we present on Youtube: [(youtube.com/tichaiti)](https://www.youtube.com/channel/UC7HPriaqy3rYKrsqWOxKqEQ)

 ### For Support or Contact Us